 More information can be found here.

 Note: The Office of the Vice President for Research (VPR) coordinates limited submission proposals to private foundations, federal agencies, and other outside sponsors.
 Typically, we issue requests for internal preliminary proposals well in advance of a sponsor's deadline, oversee internal review with a standing committee of faculty members appointed by the Vice President for Research, and as necessary, assist applicants with final proposals.
 For limited submission proposals, it is the responsibility of the faculty member to check with the VPR office regarding internal deadlines and internal review processes before making plans to prepare proposals.
-Contact Jeffrey Plank, Associate Vice President (cc: Meg Harris).
+Contact Phil Parrish, Associate Vice President (cc: Meg Harris).

 Ivy Biomedical Innovation Fund